Veteran performer, producer and business entrepreneur

-Scott Ebright’s energy and enthusiasm is legendary among all of his business associates throughout his life.
+Scott Ellison Ebright’s energy and enthusiasm is legendary among all of his business associates throughout his life.
 He had a reputation for dreaming up profitable concepts in the entertainment realm that were successful and earned respectable notoriety throughout his career.
 Scott began performing in 1966 when he played drums in a dinner music trio that hauled in an impressive $10 per 2 hour show back when the minimum wage was only $1.00 per hour.
-Don Sovey was the band leader and electric guitarist and pianist Tom McCarville completed this trio as the played around Bay City and Essexville, MI.
+Donald Sovey was the band leader-electric guitarist and pianist Tom McCarville completed this trio as they played low profiled dinner music venues around Bay City and Essexville, MI.

-When he was 15 years old, Scott was asked to join a rock band of older musicians called, “The Ides of March”.
-Later that year, the Ides of March won first place in a Midwest Battle-of-the-Bands contest that was sponsored by WKNX radio – one the hotter flame-throwing Top 40 Radio Stations in Michigan at the time.
-The battle was a 10 week ordeal with four bands competing every week to earn the right to move closer to the semi-finals and then, hopefully, the final showdown.
-Some of the name bands that played along side of the Ides of March were Ted Nugent and the Amboy Dukes, Bob Seger, the Rationals, and the Bossmen (later called The Frost).
-One year before, the battle of bands winner of a recording contract was Question Mark and the Mysterians, known for their million seller hit, “96 Tears”.
+At 15 years old, Scott was asked to join a rock band of older musicians called, “The Ides of March”.
+Within months, the Ides of March won first place in a Midwest Battle-of-the-Bands contest sponsored by WKNX radio – one of the two Top 40 Radio Stations that owned a large audience segment across central Michigan, including Flint, Saginaw and Detroit.
+The battle of bands marathon was a 10 week span where the best of four bands competing every week earned the right to play in the semi-final rounds.
+Next, the winner of each of the semi-final rounds would compete head-to-head in a final battle.
+Michigan recording acts that appeared along with the Ides of March were Paul Revere and the Raiders, Ted Nugent and the Amboy Dukes, Bob Seger, the Rationals, and the Bossmen (later called The Frost).
+The previous year’s winner of this annual Battle of the Bands was Question Mark and the Mysterians.
+Capitalizing on their win, they recorded and released their first single, “96 Tears“.
+They toured the U.S. to promote their record and it soon scored hit over a million record sales.

 The Ides of March played at schools, resorts, and teen adult nightclubs throughout Michigan.
 After a year passed, the Ides of March recorded and released a single 45 RPM record where both sides of this single hit the record charts in the summer of 1967.
 (Click here and scroll to bottom of this page link to hear the earliest “Ides of March” recordings).
 The band became more and more popular as radio airplay reached audiences throughout Michigan, Illinois, Wisconsin, Indiana and Ohio and Canada.